betocostadev/RNative-Learning/README.md

 - **navigator:** React Native application mainly focused on Routing using **react navigation** with Stack, Tab, and Drawer Navigation.
 - **navigator-expo**: App focused on Routing, but unlike the **navigator** app above, this one uses Expo routing.
 - **comp-overview**: React Native Basics overview including: Components, Flexbox, Events, and React most used Hooks like useEffect, useState, and useReducer.
+- **appfolio**: Course project to create a React Native Application with some simple screens.

 #### Test apps